 THE BIG LIST

-It’s very hard to keep up with all the new restaurants that are contantly opening up in Asheville.
+It’s very hard to keep up with all the new restaurants that are constantly opening up in Asheville.
 The list below is fairly complete for downtown, and it’s becoming more and more complete for the entire greater Asheville Area.
-Unlike the Mega Food Maps above, which includes bars and beverage-only establishments, The Big List only features places where you can find food.
-I might add alcohol later.

 Click on the links below to visit each venue’s FaceBook page.